 This summer, with COVID-19 social distancing requirements in place plus the U.S. Forest Service's need to safely manage demand, reservations are required to access the Maroon Bells Scenic Area.
 Visitors must reserve both bus seats and parking spots, depending on the time of day of their visit.

-3 WAYS TO SEE THE MAROON BELLS WITHOUT A RESERVATION
+HOW TO VISIT THE MAROON BELLS WITHOUT A RESERVATION

 - RENT AN E-BIKE